SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Guard Statement
 ~~~~~~~~~~~~~~~

-A ``guard`` statement can be used in a function to ensure that
+A ``guard`` statement can be used to ensure that
-a certain condition or optional binding expression
-is satisfied before continuing execution.
+a certain condition is satisfied before continuing execution.
-If that condition is not satisfied, the function must either return or throw an error.

-Control transfer statements are discussed in :ref:`Statements_ReturnStatement` and
-:ref:`Statements_ThrowStatement` below.
+A ``guard`` statement has the following form:

 .. syntax-outline::